bibrikthesorcerer/calculator-sakhovsky-il/README.md

 - Added a class that performs the role of FSM
 - Added a check for GUI connections to the server
 - Added Dockerfile support to Makefile for calculator program and server

+### SAT-23

+The following changes have been made to the Makefile:
+- Added GUI startup
+- The doker cleaning feature has been added to the clean command
+- A separate command has been issued to launch the python server
+- The run-server command launches docker and app.exe
+- Improved commands for working with the doсker